mpv-player/mpv/DOCS/man/en/options.rst

 ``--ad-lavc-downmix=<yes|no>``
     Whether to request audio channel downmixing from the decoder (default: yes).
     Some decoders, like AC-3, AAC and DTS, can remix audio on decoding.
-The requested number of output channels is set with the ``--channels`` option.
+The requested number of output channels is set with the ``--audio-channels`` option.
     Useful for playing surround audio on a stereo system.

 ``--ad-lavc-threads=<0-16>``